gimolabs/docs/docs/gimo-finance/st0g.md

 - The total amount of st0G burned: $N$

 ### Yield Structure
-Following launch, the OG Staking Vault will be migrated to the XXXXXX, ensuring consistent APY returns from the current Vault.
+Following launch, the 0G Staking Vault will be migrated to the XXXXXX, ensuring consistent APY returns from the current Vault.

 Initially, Gimo Finance will support a single staking option with a 3-month lock-in period.
 Future enhancements may introduce longer lock durations, providing users with increased yield potential and enhanced flexibility.